 Regarding the irrigation water treatments, 100% of ETc produced the significant highest number of leaves per plant, fresh and dry weight along with chlorophyll contents.
 The 75% of ETc came in the second order; 50% of ETc produced the lowest ones (Table, 5).
 Data in Table (6) show the characteristics (head volume, head length, head width and solidity) of the cabbage head during the two tested seasons.
 There were significant differences among treatments.
-The 100% of ETc gave the highest head volume, head length and head width followed by 75% of ETc treatment, the lowest values being obtained by 50% of ETc. The head solidity took different trend, 50% of ETc gave the highest solidity value, followed by 75% of ETc during the two studied seasons.
-It may be due to that increasing irrigation water, increased humidity in plants and decreased solidity which decreased from the quality of cabbage.
+The 100% of ETc gave the highest head volume, head length and head width followed by 75% of ETc treatment, the lowest values being obtained by 50% of ETc. The head solidity took different trend, 50% of Etc gave the highest solidity value, followed by 75% of ETc during the two studied seasons.

-The obtained results in Tables 5 and 6 revealed that the fertilizer treatments significantly affected different vegetative characteristics (number of leaves per plant, fresh weight, dry weight, chlorophyll contents, head volume, head length, head width and solidity) in the two studied growing seasons.
-Data indicated that inorganic fertilizer treatment gave the highest values followed by vermicompost during the two tested seasons, the lowest values being obtained by cattle manure treatment.
-The cabbage head solidity took different trend; the highest head solidity was obtained by cattle manure treatment followed by compost and vermicompost treatments.
-The decline in yields of organic treated plants may be due to lower nutrient content in organic fertilizers in form ready to plants roots absorption as compared to inorganic ones (Warman, 2000 and Abul-Soud, 2010).
+The obtained results in Tables (5 and 6) revealed that the fertilizer treatments significantly affected different vegetative characteristics (number of leaves per plant, fresh weight, dry weight, chlorophyll contents, head volume, head length, head width and solidity) in the two studied growing seasons.
+Data indicated that inorganic fertilizer treatment gave the highest values followed by vermicompost during the two tested seasons, the lowest values being obtained by manure treatment.
+The cabbage head solidity took different trend; the highest head solidity was obtained by manure treatment followed by compost and vermicompost treatments.
+The decline in yields of organic treated plants may be due to lower fertilizer application rates and/ or slower nutrient release i.e. mineralization and chelation as well as nutrient uptake (Warman, 2000 and Abul-Soud, 2010).